Why Expensive Oil Is a Waste of Money

 However, since we don’t know much about the weather condition and driving styles from the samples being received by the company, averaging samples based on their wear rate may not be the best solution.

 Regardless of the limitations, it is pretty clear that even the cheapest of the oils in the market is doing a decent enough job to keep the engine in a well-maintained condition.
 The study discussed in this article cannot be deemed the most conclusive.
 There are various variables that need to be dealt with.
-Yet it is fair to say that companies that are selling their engine oils for a higher buck need to improve their quality; at least give the drivers something worth the money they are spending.
+Yet it is fair to say that companies that are selling their expensive car oils for a higher buck to improve their quality; at least give the drivers something worth the money they are spending.
 As of now, cheaper oils like the ones from Walmart seem to be a good alternative to root for.
 At least until a conclusive study on this matter does not roll out.